mafavaron/FastSonicProc/FastSonic_file_spec.md

 The sections with names [Quantity_N] contains the following keys

-Name          :: Name of the desired quantity (the first 8 chars are considered).
+* Name          :: Name of the desired quantity (the first 8 chars are considered).
-Unit          :: Name of measurement unit.
+* Unit          :: Name of measurement unit.
-Multiplicator :: Multiplicator from sonic counts to the desired unit.
+* Multiplier    :: Multiplier from sonic counts to the desired unit.
-Offset        :: Offset.
+* Offset        :: Offset.
-MinPlausible  :: Minimum plausible value (in physical units; floating point) MaxPlausible  :: Maximum plausible value (in physical units; floating point)
+* MinPlausible  :: Minimum plausible value (in physical units; floating point)
+* MaxPlausible  :: Maximum plausible value (in physical units; floating point)

 # Other restrictions